Personal Portfolio Video

 - What are your INTERESTS?
 (What do you like?
 What do you care about?)

 - What have you learned being part of the Media Arts Pathway? (or what have you learned during your time in high school?)

 - What are your ACCOMPLISHMENTS?
 (What are you proud of?)

 - What are your GOALS?
 (Where do you want to be in 4 years?
 What do you want to be doing in 10 years?)

 You can adapt this video project to your special interests and goals.
-Certain students have produced PPVs that don’t include any dialogue (selected words on screen instead).
+Certain students have produced PPVs that don’t include any dialogue (just selected words on screen with visuals).
 Other students have produced PPVs that don’t show their own face (B-roll of student artwork instead).
 Speak with Mr. Machtay about other ways to approach this assignment.

 IMPORTANT: EACH STUDENT WILL RECEIVE THEIR OWN GRADE FOR THEIR FINISHED PPV.